 If you start to read about what kind of distillation equipment to purchase, you will inevitably encounter many technical terms and jargon.
 All the interchanging terms can be confusing, even for an experienced practitioner.
 Here are some definitions so we can talk about the different types of equipment:

 Evaporation refers to the thermal process of a liquid changing to a gas under a pressure or thermal influence.
 This change is also known as a “phase change”.
 This happens when water boils and makes water vapor.
 In the case of hemp processing, evaporation refers to two different processes.
 First, a phase change of cannabinoids like CBD from the liquid state evaporating to a gas at a high temperature and vacuum.
 This change happens at the evaporator surface.
 Second, evaporation refers to the phase change of a solvent such as ethanol as it is being removed from the oil.
 An evaporator typically has an external condenser

 Distillation refers to the thermal process of evaporation and condensation that separates components of a mixture on the basis of different evaporation temperatures.
 Evaporation of a liquid will produce a gas.
 That gas then travels (called diffusion) to a condenser where it cools and condenses back to a liquid.
 This is typically accomplished under a vacuum pump.

+Thin Film is important so efficient evaporation can occur.
 Wiped film apparatus used in hemp distillation are not usually fixed distance but typically use “comb” shaped wipers to mix the oil on the surface of the oil while simultaneously creating a thin film at the surface.
-A thin film is important so that efficient evaporation can occur.

 Wiped Film refers to the existence of a wiper to wipe a fluid over a hot evaporation surface.
 Wiped film evaporation refers to evaporation from the hot surface as the wiper creates a thin film on the evaporation surface